prabk123/todo-recording-app/README.md

 $ npm run dev
 ```

-Naviagte to the app in the browser at [http://localhost:3000](http://localhost:3000) and enjoy!
+Navigate to the app in the browser at [http://localhost:3000](http://localhost:3000) and enjoy!

 ---

 If you'd like to run the production build of the application locally then you can do so as follows.
-Firstly make sure that you've installed all dependacies using npm install.
+Firstly make sure that you've installed all dependencies using `npm install`.
 Then run the following commands to build and spin up the server:

 ```zsh
 $ npm run build